Technology of the Sprawl

 Portable Rig

 Backpack-sized with unfolding interfaces.
 Server-class processing capable of sustained network warfare.
 Full-immersion neural state.
-For network architects and military specialists.
+For network architects and military specialists who need to rewrite infrastructure, not just read it.

 Nexus OracleLink